Helmut Schmidt, Published March 06 2012

 The 119th now flies the MQ-1 Predator, a remotely piloted aircraft, along with the C-21 Learjet, which was intended to be a “bridge mission” to keep the unit flying and skilled in aircraft maintenance until the C-27J arrived.

 Defense Department proposals indicate the entire C-27J program will be cut.
-The 119th was originally to get four of the aircraft, with planes going to six other states, too.
+The 119th originally was going to get four of the aircraft, with planes going to six other states, too.

 In Grand Forks, the Defense Department proposal calls for manpower at the base to stay the same next year, Sprynczynatyk said.